robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 - protocols describe an interface without tying it to an implementation

-^ Now that we’re on the same page about interface & implementation reuse, we’ll look at how we do them.
-Broadly speaking, the most common ways that we reuse interfaces & implementations are subclassing, and composition.
+^ With that covered we’ll look at _how_ we reuse interfaces & implementations.
+Broadly speaking, the most common tools at our disposal for code reuse are subclassing, and composition.

 ---